KCL-BMEIS/KCL-DGX-cluster-documentation/1-Setup-cluster-connection/README.md

 Remember that if **you change your keys, you will need to repeat this process.**

 Sometimes if we are outside the School's network, we may be asked for the password of our bouncer account.
-To solve this problem repeat the previous steps to copy the public key onto the bouncers `authorized-keys` file and we will be granted passwordless access even under the proxy connection.
+To solve this problem repeat the previous steps to copy the public key onto the bouncers `authorized-keys` file, and we will be granted passwordless access even under the proxy connection.